sunpy/sunpy/docs/README.md

-All of the SunPy documentation is contained in the doc/source folder and code comments.
+All of the SunPy documentation is contained in this (docs) folder and code comments.
 To generate the documentation you must have Sphinx (as well as Numpydoc and astropy-helpers) installed on your computer.
 Enter the root folder and run: